nikhiljindal/kubernetes/_v1.1/docs/user-guide/accessing-the-cluster.md

 attacks.
 When kubectl accesses the cluster it uses a stored root certificate and client certificates to access the server.
 (These are installed in the `~/.kube` directory).
-Since cluster certificates are typically self-signed, it may take special configuration to get your http client to use root certificate.
+Since cluster certificates are typically self-signed, it make take special configuration to get your http client to use root certificate.

 On some clusters, the apiserver does not require authentication; it may serve